 Cook Tapioca Pearls: Bring a small pot of water to a boil.
 Add the black tapioca pearls, reduce the heat, and simmer for 5 to 6 minutes.

-Strain Pearls: Strain the boba tapioca pearls and transfer to a small bowl.
+Strain Pearls: Strain the boba tapioca pearls and transfer them to a small bowl.
 Add half of the strawberry syrup and stir.
-Let mixture cool.
+Let the mixture cool.

 Assemble: Evenly divide the chewy tapioca pearls and syrup between two tall glasses and top with ice.

 Add Tea & Milk: Divide the cooled tea, milk, and remaining syrup between the two glasses.
-Enjoy immediately!
+Enjoy this strawberry boba drink recipe immediately!

 ❓ Recipe FAQs